Skip to main content

 • “No crashes to desktop, no glitches; you are not the beta tester, the game actually works when it is released.”

 Users express mixed emotional responses, with some feeling a sense of attachment to their units due to RPG elements and improved gameplay, while others find certain aspects, like tutorials, lacking in wholesomeness.
-Overall, the game evokes a range of emotions, from frustration to a deeper connection with the characters.
+Overall, the emotional engagement is heightened through strategic gameplay, though it can also lead to frustration.

 • “Experienced units and RPG elements made me feel more attached to how my units are performing; this is a big improvement over the original UOC.”

-Reviews indicate a mixed reception regarding humor, with some finding certain elements unfunny, such as the portrayal of tactics, while others appreciate the whimsical aspects of the game, like the playful interactions with toy soldiers.
+Reviews indicate a mixed reception regarding humor, with some finding certain elements unfunny, such as the portrayal of tactics, while others appreciate the whimsical aspects of gameplay, like the humorous interactions with toy soldiers.
 Overall, the humor seems to resonate differently among players, with some enjoying the lightheartedness and others feeling it falls flat.

 • “He gladly explained to me the rules by which those funny toy soldiers fight each other, and soon I carried out my first 'operation' in the people's general game, capturing Khabarovsk with Chinese troops.”

-• “The humor in this game falls flat and often feels forced.”
+• “The humor in this game falls flat and feels forced, making it more cringeworthy than entertaining.”

 The monetization model is considered straightforward, with a workaround that could be better promoted; however, it primarily serves as a basic tactical battle simulator rather than offering extensive depth or complexity.

-• “The constant push for microtransactions detracts from the overall experience and enjoyment of the game.”
+• “The constant push for in-game purchases detracts from the overall experience and makes it feel more like a cash grab.”

 Buy Unity of Command 2